kwikius/mixer_lang/README.md

 or in other words if their InitialiserExpression doesnt need to evaluate non-constant inputs.
 The type of the symbol is deduced from the InitialiserExpression.

+The boolean type has only the 2 states true or false.

+The integer type is internally mapped to a 32 bit signed integer.
+TODO  will use saturating arithmetic.

+The float type is internally mapped to a float .
+TODO will use saturating arithmetic.
+For division by zero a +- max float value is returned but ideally check for div by zero in you script code since it is not possible to decide whether it should saturate positive or negative.

 Volatile Symbols
 ---------